the-bobo/helltoupee/README.md

-Metaphor-a-Minute!
+@realHellToupee
 ==========

+Code forked from https://github.com/dariusk/metaphor-a-minute.
+Thanks Darius!

+You can build your own twitter bot by taking this code and modifying it.

 Requires [node](http://nodejs.org/) and [npm](http://npmjs.org/).
 You also need a Twitter App access token, consumer key, and associated secrets: https://dev.twitter.com/apps/new

-Finally, you need a Wordnik API key, which you can apply for here: http://developer.wordnik.com/

-(You'll need to add all that info to metaphor.js before running the program, otherwise Wordnik and Twitter won't play nice.
-Don't worry, it's all commented.)
+(You'll need to add all that info to helltoupee.js before running the program.
+Don't worry - code is commented.)

+Instead of putting the secrets into helltoupee.js directly (don't upload your secretes to github!)
+I used *fs* (part of the core Node.js API) to read these in from files in the same local directory as helltoupee.js.

 > npm install node-restclient@0.0.1